-Transfer and Storage of information
+3.5 Transfer and storage of information

-The Commission has privacy and security requirements that must be met by Ipsos (and their contracted providers) in performance of the Services.
+The Commission has privacy and security requirements that must be met by Ipsos (and its contracted providers) in performance of its contracted services.
 These requirements endure beyond the expiry of the contract.

-In the provision of the Services the Supplier will comply with:
+In the provision of its services, the supplier will comply with:

-- HISO 10029:2015 Health Information Security Framework8 - the current version of the New Zealand Information Security Manual published by the Government Communications Security Bureau9; and - the New Zealand Government Protective Security Requirements10; and - The Privacy Act 1993, Health Information Privacy Code 1994 and other applicable legislation.
+- HISO 10029:2015 Health Information Security Framework7 - the current version of the New Zealand Information Security Manual (NZISM) published by the Government Communications Security Bureau8 - the New Zealand Government Protective Security Requirements9 - the Privacy Act 1993, Health Information Privacy Code 1994 and other applicable legislation.

-Ipsos must comply with any recommendations arising from this PIA as they relate to Services.
-The Supplier will comply with any aspects of the "patient experience survey data access guidelines" that apply to Services.
+Ipsos must comply with any recommendations arising from this PIA as they relate to its services.
+The supplier will comply with any aspects of the 'patient experience survey data access guidelines' that apply to its services.

-Ipsos must ensure that Customer Data is encrypted in storage and when in transit anywhere to or from the patient experience system, in accordance with NZISM.
-Any data is transferred using a secure file transfer protocol.
+Ipsos must ensure that customer data is encrypted in storage and when in transit anywhere to or from the patient experience system, in accordance with NZISM.
+Any data is transferred using a secure file transfer protocol (SFTP).

-Ipsos has an Information Security Policy that is updated regularly and covers:
+Ipsos has an information security policy that is updated regularly and covers: